Sustainability | Environment | Risk ManagementTCFD/TNFD

 Management's Executive Responsibility

-At the management meetings, reports are received from the executive departments on the status of goal achievement and risks.
-The Executive Officer in charge of Sustainability oversees sustainability-related activities, including climate change and natural capital.
-The Sustainability Promotion Department holds the executive responsibility for implementing measures to address sustainability-related risks and conducting regular monitoring.
-They push forward activities in cooperation with relevant departments, including reporting on key KPIs, formulating medium- to long-term goals, and planning investments for sustainability-related activities, including climate change and natural capital.
+Environment-related activities are overseen by the officer in charge of Safety & Environment.
+The Safety & Environment Group holds the executive responsibility for implementing measures to address environmental risks and conducting regular monitoring.
+They push forward activities in cooperation with relevant departments, including reporting on key KPIs, formulating medium- to long-term goals, and planning investments for environmental initiatives.
 Matters deemed to have a significant impact on management are deliberated at management meetings, and when necessary, at the Board of Directors' meetings.

 1.2 Stakeholder engagement